Flagstaff-Builds/DecapCMS-Webstudio/README.md

 3. Configure Netlify to deploy from your customer branch
 4. Customize the sample content or start fresh
 5. All your content changes are isolated to your branch

+You can enable optional collections on a per-branch basis by setting environment variables.
+For example, set `COLLECTION_MOVIE=true` on branches where you want the movie collection available.

 ### Syncing Template Updates
 When updates are available in the original template: